ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 ## Requirements
 {: #requirements}

-The following represents a baseline set of requirements that are applicable to most clients and critical to successful `AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud_notm}}` deployment.
+The following represents a baseline set of requirements that are applicable to most clients and critical to successful "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud_notm}}" deployment.

 | Aspect             |  Requirement                                                          |
 |--------------------|-----------------------------------------------------------------------|